tinymce/tinymce-docs/release-notes/known-issues.md

 #### Emoticons

 The following Emoticons related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
-Please see the [Accessibility Checker]({{site.baseurl}}/plugins/emoticons/) docs for more information.
+Please see the [Emoticons]({{site.baseurl}}/plugins/emoticons/) docs for more information.

 | Issue key | Summary |
 | AP-156 | Create the emoticon panel |